Paul Claudel: Views and reputation

-His diaries make clear his consistent contempt for Nazism (condemning it as early as 1930 as "demonic" and "wedded to Satan," and referring to communism and Nazism as "Gog and Magog").
+His diaries expressed his consistent contempt for Nazism (condemning it as early as 1930 as "demonic" and "wedded to Satan," and referring to communism and Nazism as "Gog and Magog").
 He wrote an open letter to the World Jewish Conference in 1935, condemning the Nuremberg Laws as "abominable and stupid."
 His support for Charles de Gaulle and the Free French forces culminated in his victory ode addressed to de Gaulle when Paris was liberated in 1944.

 The British poet W. H. Auden acknowledged the importance of Paul Claudel in his poem "In Memory of W. B. Yeats" (1939).
-Writing about Yeats, Auden says in lines 52–55 (from the originally published version, then excised by Auden in a later revision):
+Writing about Yeats, Auden says in lines 52–55 (from the originally published version; these were excised by Auden in a later revision):